 THE HISTORY OF DODOLAB

-DodoLab was founded in 2009 by artist/designer Lisa Hirmer and curator Andrew Hunter at the University of Waterloo School of Architecture in Cambridge, Canada.
+DodoLab was founded in 2009 in Cambridge, Canada.
 Beginning as a concept for a series of small commissions that focused on bringing creative work into public spaces and exploring the ways popular ideas and beliefs shape the world, DodoLab grew organically through the process of creating new work into a full and prolific art practice.
-In early 2013, Hirmer assumed DodoLab as the identity of her public-focused work.
 DodoLab frequently works collaboratively with curators and other artists as well as non-artist researchers, scientists, community programmers, etc., who have all made important contributions to the ongoing evolution of the practice.

 DodoLab has created projects across Canada and internationally at public galleries, including Confederation Centre Art Gallery (Charlottetown), Harbourfront Centre (Toronto), University of Lethbridge Art Gallery, Kamloops Art Gallery, Kitchener-Waterloo Art Gallery, Foreman Gallery (Lennoxville) and Peninsula Arts (Plymouth, U.K.); with service organizations, such as Trillium (Sudbury) and the Gosling Foundation (Guelph); municipalities, including Breckland Council (U.K.) and the City of Rijeka (Croatia); and academic groups, including The Institute for Critical Studies in Improvisation (University of Guelph), and the Centre for Community Based Research (Kitchener).